oleksandr-shostak/signoz/DEPLOYMENT_GUIDE.md

 ### Files Needed

 From this repository:
-- `analyzer_fixed.py` - Main analyzer service
-- `deploy-log-analyzer.sh` - Deployment script
+- `deploy-log-analyzer.sh` - Automated deployment script (contains all code)

 ---